The Prince Of Pierogi Is Taking Chicago By Storm

-WRIGLEYVILLE — Prince of Pierogi had the busiest day in its almost four-year history Saturday.
+WRIGLEYVILLE — Prince of Pierogi had the busiest day in the restaurant’s history in early December.

 Hundreds of miles from the restaurant’s headquarters in Ephraim, Wisconsin, owner Krzysztof Krol was cramped into a booth at the Wrigleyville Christkindlmarket, 3610 N. Clark St., serving his signature pierogi alongside borscht, kielbasa sandwiches and hot chocolate to holiday revelers.